WoodyLau/Ormuco/LRUCache/README.rst

 Deques are a generalization of stacks and queues (the name is pronounced “deck” and is short for “double-ended queue”).
 Deques support thread-safe, memory efficient appends and pops from either side of the deque with approximately the same O(1) performance in either direction.

 The deque is used to maintain a local ordering of the recently used keys.
+New/reused keys are appended on the right, and old keys are popped from the left.